 Get a pad that will fit the temp conditions you expect to face!
 The appropriate pad (or pads) and sleeping bag combo will often make the difference between a comfortable night’s sleep or feel like you are in an ice box.
 Sectionhiker.com has a great chart of pads and their common R-Values along with weight and price.

 Pad Type – Pads can be broken down into Foam Pads, Inflatable-Pads, and Self-Inflators.
 Each of these types has different sub-categories as well.
-Each type of pad (as with all gear) has their plusses and minutes and are often suited for one backpacking style, situation, time of year, etc. versus another.
+Each type of pad (as with all gear) has their plusses and minutes and are often suited for one backpacking or sleeping style, situation, time of year, etc. versus another.

 One item to consider before purchasing the pad is the length of the pad itself.
 Many people needlessly buy full length (6′ long) sleeping pads when they are not needed.
 Besides being heavier, the full-length pads are typically more expensive.